7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 WednesdaysJune–late August9 AM–12 PM

 40+ vendors: Morning Glory Farm, North Tabor Farm, Beetlebung Farm.
 Cottage City Oysters.
 Food trucks: Stoney Hill Pizza (mobile Neapolitan oven), Komorad Fried Chicken, Good Pierogi.
-Salt Rock Chocolates (go early — sells out).
+Salt Rock Chocolates (go early; sells out).
 Chilmark Coffee Roasters.
 Live music.
-Presidents and celebrities shop here — it's a community gathering.
+Presidents and celebrities shop here; it's a community gathering.

 Art Galleries

-The Field Gallery & Sculpture Garden (1050 State Road, West Tisbury, 508-693-5595) — Mon–Sat 10 AM–4 PM, Sun 11 AM–4 PM.
-Free admission (outdoor sculptures always accessible — public land since 2011).
-The famous white sculptures by Tom Maley (1911–2000) — whimsical dancing figures scattered across the field.
+The Field Gallery and Sculpture Garden (1050 State Road, West Tisbury, 508-693-5595): Mon–Sat 10 AM–4 PM, Sun 11 AM–4 PM.
+Free admission (outdoor sculptures always accessible; public land since 2011).
+The famous white sculptures by Tom Maley (1911–2000): whimsical dancing figures scattered across the field.
 Inside: rotating contemporary paintings, sculpture, photography by 25+ artists.
 Great photo ops.

-Granary Gallery (636 Old County Road, West Tisbury, 508-693-0455) — Oldest and largest gallery on MV (since 1954).
+Granary Gallery (636 Old County Road, West Tisbury, 508-693-0455): Oldest and largest gallery on MV (since 1954).
 Works by Alfred Eisenstaedt (LIFE photographer), Thomas Hart Benton, Roy Lichtenstein.
 75+ artists.
 Free to browse.
 Friday evening artist premieres.

-Featherstone Center for the Arts (30 Featherstone Lane, OB, 508-693-1850) — Only year-round non-profit arts center on the island.
+Featherstone Center for the Arts (30 Featherstone Lane, OB, 508-693-1850): Only year-round non-profit arts center on the island.
 6+ acres with galleries and studios.
 Francine Kelly Gallery open daily 12–4 PM, free.
 Classes in pottery, jewelry, painting.
 Live music, outdoor movies, annual Empty Bowls fundraiser.

-Other notable galleries: Cousen Rose (OB), Louisa Gould (VH), Alison Shaw (OB — preeminent island photographer), Martha's Vineyard Glassworks (West Tisbury — watch glassblowing), Christina Gallery (Edgartown).
+Other notable galleries: Cousen Rose (OB), Louisa Gould (VH), Alison Shaw (OB; preeminent island photographer), Martha's Vineyard Glassworks (West Tisbury; watch glassblowing), Christina Gallery (Edgartown).

 Shopping

-• Bunch of Grapes Bookstore (23 Main Street, VH) — Independent bookstore famous for Presidents' summer reading choices.
+• Bunch of Grapes Bookstore (23 Main Street, VH): Independent bookstore famous for Presidents' summer reading choices.
 Regular author events.

-• Black Dog General Store (VH waterfront) — Iconic MV brand
+• Black Dog General Store (VH waterfront): Iconic MV brand

-• Vineyard Vines — Founded 1998 on MV.
+• Vineyard Vines: Founded 1998 on MV.
 Three locations (Edgartown, VH, OB)

-• Alley's General Store (West Tisbury, since 1858) — A must-stop for local color
+• Alley's General Store (West Tisbury, since 1858): A must-stop for local color

-• Vineyard Artisans Festivals — Sundays June–October + Thursdays July/August, Grange Hall, West Tisbury, 10 AM–2 PM
+• Vineyard Artisans Festivals: Sundays June–October + Thursdays July/August, Grange Hall, West Tisbury, 10 AM–2 PM

 Wednesday Evening: Community Sing at the Tabernacle

 Weekly tradition for 100+ years.
 Begins July 1, 2026.
-Trinity Park Tabernacle — iconic 1879 open-air wrought-iron structure in the MVCMA Camp Ground, Oak Bluffs.
+Trinity Park Tabernacle, iconic 1879 open-air wrought-iron structure in the MVCMA Camp Ground, Oak Bluffs.
 Free (free-will offering).
 Arrive early for seats.
 This is the single most iconic week-long-visitor experience.

 Day 6 (Thursday): Food Experience Day